metagenomics/metagenomics-tk/docs/modules/plasmids.md

 PLSDB includes a curated set of plasmid sequences that were extracted from databases like refseq.
 The metadata of found sequences are reported in `*.tsv` and the metadata of the filtered sequences in `*_kmerThreshold_X.tsv`.

+PLSDB needs a plasmid database as input.
+See [database section](##-Database-input-configuration) for possibly download strategies.
+The compressed database must be a zip file.